Remo-L5/azure-iaas-ha-nva/README.md

 > **Note**: Feature registration may take several minutes to complete.
 Verify the `state` shows as `"Registered"` before proceeding with deployment.

+### Marketplace Agreement

+The Terraform configuration automatically accepts the Azure Marketplace terms for the Palo Alto VM-Series image during deployment.
+This eliminates the need to manually accept terms through the Azure portal or CLI before deployment.

 ## Getting Started

 Explore the `modules/iaas-ha-nva/` directory for the complete module implementation, including: